4W4I5/Semester-6-Notes/Ethical Hacking/Finals Prep/Finals Prep Notes.md

     - **Passive Wiretapping**: Monitors and records without alteration.
 Example is SPAN
     - **Lawful Interception**: Legal wiretapping by law enforcement agencies.
 - **PRISM**
+    - **Planning Tool for Resource Integration (PRISM)**: Monitors internet traffic through US servers.
-    - A program by NSA for monitoring communications passing through or stored on US servers.
-    - Collects data to identify and monitor suspicious activities.
+    - A program by NSA for monitoring communications passing through or stored on US servers that collects data to identify and monitor suspicious activities.
 - **MAC Attacks**
     - **MAC Address and CAM Table**:
-        - MAC address: 48-bit unique identifier for network devices.
+        - **MAC address**: 48-bit unique identifier for network devices.
 Comprised of OUI-NIC
-	        - Offsets
+	        - **Offsets**
 		        - 24-bit Object Unique Identifier (OUI)
 		        - 24-bit Network-Interface Controller (NIC)
-		    - Notable things
+		    - **Notable things**
 			    - First Octet -> 7th Bit is for Globally Unique/Locally administered.
 8th Bit is for Unicast/Multicast
-        - CAM table: Used in switches to map MAC addresses to ports for packet forwarding.
+        - **CAM table**: Used in switches to map MAC addresses to ports for packet forwarding.
+		    - **Content Addressable Memory (CAM)** -> Works by recording MAC addresses and their associated ports.
     - **MAC Flooding**:
         - Overloads CAM table with fake MAC addresses causing the switch to broadcast packets.
     - **Switch Port Stealing**: